Genentech/spex-tools/README.md

 ---

-**SPEX** - Empowering spatial transcriptomics research with advanced analysis tools.
+**SPEX** - Empowering spatial omics research with advanced analysis tools for proteomics and transcriptomics.